GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 ARMCI provides general-purpose, efficient, and widely portable remote memory access (RMA) operations (one-sided communication).
-ARMCI operations are optimized for contiguous and noncontiguous (strided, scatter/gather, I/O vector) data transfers.
+ARMCI operations are optimized for contiguous and non-contiguous (strided, scatter/gather, I/O vector) data transfers.
 It also exploits native network communication in- terfaces and system resources such as shared memory [Nie00]_.
 ARMCI provides simpler progress rules and a less synchronous model of RMA than MPI-2.
-ARMCI has been used to implement the Global Arrays library, GPSHMEM - a portable version of Cray SHMEM library, and the portable Co-Array FORTAN compiler from Rice University [Dot04]_.
+ARMCI has been used to implement the Global Arrays library, GPSHMEM - a portable version of Cray SHMEM library, and the portable Co-Array FORTRAN compiler from Rice University [Dot04]_.

 Cython
 ======

-Cython [Beh11]_ is both a langage which closely resembles Python as well as a compiler which generates C code based on Python's C API.
+Cython [Beh11]_ is both a language which closely resembles Python as well as a compiler which generates C code based on Python's C API.
 The Cython language additionally supports calling C functions as well as static typing.
 This makes writing C extensions or wrapping external C libraries for the Python language